Blood pressure tips

 3. Eat a healthy diet

-Eating a healthy, balanced diet that’s low in saturated fat and high in fruit and vegetables will help reduce the risk of high blood pressure.
+Eating a healthy diet that’s low in saturated fat and high in fruit and vegetables will help reduce the risk of high blood pressure.
 Drink water and avoid drinks high in sugar, such as fizzy drinks.
+Also, limit your intake of drinks containing caffeine (eg, coffee, tea, energy drinks and coke) as it can raise your blood pressure for a while.
+Instead drink water, or decaf coffee or herbal teas.

 4. Reduce your stress

-Stress is not good for your blood pressure, especially if it’s ongoing.
-Take part in activities that reduce your stress such as meditation or practising mindfulness.
+Stress isn't good for your blood pressure, especially if it’s ongoing.
+Try some activities that reduce stress such as meditation, mindfulness or deep breathing.
 If possible, make lifestyle changes to reduce your stress levels such as finding a better work/life balance or changing jobs.
+Talking to a friend or health professional about your stress and what might be causing it, and getting help is important.

 5. Limit alcohol

 Too much alcohol raises your blood pressure and is not good for your overall health.
-Check out the low-risk drinking advice for adults.
+Find out about the low-risk drinking advice for adults.

 6. Limit salt

 Salt causes your body to hold onto fluid, which increases blood pressure.
 Cutting back on salt can therefore help prevent high blood pressure.
-Processed food and takeaways can be very high in salt so cooking at home from scratch reduces your risk.
+Processed food and takeaways can be very high in salt (and saturated fats) so cooking at home using fresh ingredients and natural flavourings (garlic, lemon, herbs) instead of commercial sauces and pastes reduces the amount if salt in your food.
+Read more about how to cut back on salt.

 7. Avoid large amounts of liquorice

-Did you know liquorice contains a chemical that can raise your blood pressure?
-Eating more than 57g a day for at least 2 weeks can have serious consequences such as increased blood pressure and irregular heart rhythm.
+Did you know liquorice contains a substance (glycyrrhizic acid) that can raise your blood pressure and affect your heart rhythm?
+Eating more than 57g a day for at least 2 weeks, or eating a large amount in a short space of time, can have serious consequences.
+Liquorice can also interact with some medicines, such as diuretics.

 There are medications available to lower blood pressure.
-These must be prescribed by a GP or specialist.
+These must be prescribed by a healthcare provider.

-If you have any concerns or questions, please contact your healthcare provider or GP.
+If you have any concerns or questions about your blood pressure, please contact your healthcare provider.